jantoniadis/nucleosynthesis/README.md

 Welcome to astro858, a course on nucleosynthesis!

 ### Goal
- * To undestand the chemical composition of the universe and its evolution in time and space
+ * To undestand the chemical composition of the universe, and its evolution in time and space

 ![The remnant of SN1987A; Image by HST](https://spacetelescope.org/static/archives/images/screen/opo1030a.jpg)